-This article appeared in the November 2015 issue of The Railway Magazine.
+This article appeared in the Nov 2015 issue of The Railway Magazine

 This article is the first in a series of four, each covering the history of one of the narrow gauge ironstone railways that once criss-crossed the hills of the East Midlands.
 This first article covers the fascinating metre-gauge line of the Waltham Iron Ore Company in the Vale of Belvoir.
 The article include previously unpublished colour photographs, newly drawn maps and rolling stock diagrams and significant new research on the history of the railway.

-This article is scheduled to appear in issue 105 of Narrow Gauge and Industrial Railway Modelling Review.
+This article appeared in issue 105 of Narrow Gauge and Industrial Railway Modelling Review

 This second article in the series covers perhaps the most well-known of the narrow gauge ironstone railways, that at the Kettering Furnaces.
 The article include previously unpublished colour photographs, newly drawn maps and rolling stock diagrams and significant new research on the history of the railway.

-This article is scheduled to appear in issue 106 of Narrow Gauge and Industrial Railway Modelling Review.
+This article appeared in issue 106 of Narrow Gauge and Industrial Railway Modelling Review

 The third part of the series covers the last of the narrow gauge ironstone railways, at Wellingborough.
 This line was well known to the enthusiast community because it lasted until 1966, but it's early history is largely obscure.
 This article expands and clarifies the complete history of the railway and the other tramways between Wellingborough and Finedon.

-This article is scheduled to appear in issue 107 of Narrow Gauge and Industrial Railway Modelling Review.
+This article appeared in issue 108 of Narrow Gauge and Industrial Railway Modelling Review

 Photographs of the railways at Penrhyn quarry from 1949 to 1964, at the close of steam operations.
 Historic and previously unpublished photos showing the Port, the mainline to the quarry, Coed y Parc and the "scrap line" and the quarry itself.

-This article will appear in two parts in the July and August 2016 issues of Narrow Gauge World magazine.
+This article appeared in the November 2016 issue of Narrow Gauge World magazine